fosterbrereton/weak_symbol_example/README.md

 ./build.sh
 ```

-The script will build the project and run a comprehensive demonstration showing weak symbol linking in action.
+The script will build the project and run a comprehensive test suite using Google Test, demonstrating weak symbol linking in action.

 ## Overview